The New Tax Bill – What Does It Mean for Homeowners?

 THE CHANGE: Individuals can only deduct up to $10,000 in state and local income and property taxes or state and local property and sales taxes.
 Previously, there was no cap on this deduction.

 THE IMPACT: Homeowners living in high property tax states (like New Jersey with an average rate of 2.38%) will likely see an increased tax bill come April.
 Nationally, ATTOM Data Solutions estimates that 4.1 million Americans pay more than $10,000 in property taxes so it will affect many Americans.
 Locally, average property tax rates are more reasonable (Maryland is 1.1% which is #22 nationally, Virginia is .78% which ranks #37 nationally and DC is .57% bringing up the rear at #46 nationally), so it should have less of an impact here than it does in some of the higher-taxed states (click here to see how your state ranks).
+That being said, it will definitely still have an impact since it is a cap on all state and local taxes.
+A high number of owners in the NOVA area will find their total SALT deduction limited.

 THE DEDUCTIONS FOR WORK-RELATED MOVING EXPENSES